Investigating of energy consumption and global warming potential of direct rice cultivation under rain and drip irrigation systems

 Conclusion

 The results of the comparison between the input energy and global warming potential showed that there is a direct relationship between the input energy and global warming potential.
-In both irrigation methods, the largest share of input energy was related to nitrogen fertilizer, irrigation and fuel consumption. which subsequently causes an increase in greenhouse gases.
-From the results of this research, it can be concluded that by reducing fuel consumption, increasing the efficiency of irrigation systems and optimal use of chemical fertilizers, energy consumption and greenhouse gas emissions can be reduced.
+The results indicated that the largest share of input energy in both irrigation methods was related to nitrogen fertilizer, irrigation and fuel consumption, which subsequently causes an increase in greenhouse gases.
+Based on the results of this research, it can be concluded that by reducing fuel consumption, increasing the efficiency of irrigation systems and optimal use of chemical fertilizers, energy consumption and greenhouse gas emissions can be reduced.

 Keywords